miroslavmadzharov02/Paint-Chase-Recreated/README.md

 1. Download the source code/clone the repository
 2. Navigate to the project's directory
+3. Create a virtual environment using py -m venv .venv and activate it (Optional)
-3. Install the dependencies:
+4. Install the dependencies:
 ```
 pip install -r requirements.txt
 ```
-4. To start the game run the following file:
+5. To start the game run the following file:
 ```
 python main.py
 ```